Our Bankruptcy and Non-Bankruptcy Services

-We offer a variety of bankruptcy and non-bankruptcy services designed to help out clients take control of their financial lives, including Chapter 7 Bankruptcy, Chapter 13 Bankruptcy, and Debt Negotiation/Debt Settlement.
+We offer bankruptcy and non-bankruptcy legal services designed to help you take control of your financial life.
 We will work closely with you to determine which approach will best address your financial issues.
+All services are available throughout Philadelphia and the surrounding counties.
 Here are some of the services we offer:

 Chapter 7 bankruptcy allows people struggling financially to start over free from all or most of their debt.
 The typical case lasts only a few months, and it is the least expensive type of bankruptcy. >> Read More

 Chapter 13 works well for people who are behind on a home, car, or other secured loan or have an income too high to qualify for Chapter 7.
 Chapter 13 allows you to catch up on missed home or auto payments over time (typically 36 to 60 months).
 With a few exceptions, any remaining unsecured debt is discharged at the end of the payment period. >>Read More